 There really is no shortage of accommodation in Inverness and something for every budget.

 I recently stayed at the Inverness Youth Hostel, which is a brilliant option for budget-wary travellers, families and small or large groups.
 It lies about 15 minutes walk from the city centre in a beautiful and quiet area.
 It has private en-suite rooms, great common areas and it even offers catered breakfast.
 A large car park is an added bonus.
 The hostel is run by Hostelling Scotland and I’ve always enjoyed staying at their properties – they are no party hostels, but rather budget-friendly places to stay for mature travellers.

 Many of my clients (did you know I can plan your Scotland holiday?) have told me about Heathmount Hotel, a lovely 3-star with a great restaurant.
 The hotel is just a 10-minutes walk from the city centre and has spacious comfortable rooms.

 As you can see, there is really no shortage of things to do near Inverness.
 Basing yourself in the Highland capital gives you the opportunity to visit some of Scotland’s most beautiful and iconic landscapes and regions in a day – something you could never manage from Glasgow or Edinburgh.

-Next time you visit Scotland, consider spending a few days in Inverness and exploring northern Scotland from here!
+Next time you visit Scotland, consider spending a few days in the city and explore northern Scotland on day trips from Inverness!

 Pin this post: